matthewchangkit/Getting_and_Cleaning_Data-Course_Project/README.md

 3) A code book that describes the variables, the data, and any transformations or work that were performed to clean up the data

 ## Description
+We now give brief description into the files that we have in our repository.

+### run_analysis.R
+This R script contains the code used to generate a tidy data set.
+To re-iterate it does the following:
+* Merge the training and the test sets to create one data set
+* Extract only the measurements on the mean and standard deviation for each measurement
+* Use descriptive activity names to name the activities in the data set
+* Appropriately label the data set with descriptive variable names
+* From the data set produced in the previous step, create a second, independent tidy data set with the average of each variable for each  activity and each subject